cfrg/draft-irtf-cfrg-hybrid-kems/draft-irtf-cfrg-hybrid-kems.md

 can access the decapsulation key: HON for the case where the attacker never accesses the decapsulation key, LEAK for the case where the attacker has access to the honestly-generated decapsulation key, or MAL for the case where the attacker can choose or manipulate the keys used by the victim.
-P,Q means that given the value P, it is hard to produce another Q that causes Decaps to succeed.
-For example, LEAK-BIND-K-PK means that for a given shared secret (K), there is a unique encapsulation key (PK) that could have produced it, even if all of the secrets involved are given to the adversary after the encapsulation operation is completed (LEAK).
+P-Q means that given the value P, it is hard to produce another Q that causes Decaps to succeed.
+For example, LEAK-BIND-K-PK means that for a given shared secret (K) obtained using an encapsulation key (PK), it is computationally infeasible to find a distinct encapsulation key (PK') that could have produced the same shared secret, even if all of the secrets involved are given to the adversary after the encapsulation operation is completed (LEAK).

 There is quite a bit of diversity in the binding properties provided by KEMs.
 Table 5 of {{CDM23}} shows the binding properties of a few KEMs.
 For